luxonis/depthai-docs-website/FAQ.md

 The above features are available in the Luxonis Pipeline Builder Gen1 (see example [here](https://docs.luxonis.com/api/#parameters-1)).
 See [Pipeline Builder Gen2](#pipelinegen2) for in-progress additional functionality/flexibility which will come with the next generation Luxonis pipeline builder for DepthAI.

 #### On our Roadmap (i.e. next ~4 months will be in our API)
- - Pipleline Builder Gen2 (arbitrary series/parallel combination of neural nets and CV functions, details [here](https://github.com/luxonis/depthai/issues/136))
+ - Pipeline Builder Gen2 (arbitrary series/parallel combination of neural nets and CV functions, details [here](https://github.com/luxonis/depthai/issues/136))
  - AprilTags (PR [here](https://github.com/luxonis/depthai/pull/139))
  - Feature Tracking
  - Motion Estimation